How To Remove Blood Stains From Your Memory Foam Mattress

 - Reach for a more powerful cleaner, if needed.
 Enzymatic cleaners and ammonia are two powerful cleaners you can use to clean blood stains off your mattress.

 - Be proactive against stains.
-Mattress protectors and mattress toppers help protect your mattress from accidents.
+Mattress protectors help protect your mattress from accidents.

 Preparing to Remove a Blood Stain From Your Mattress